• Skip to primary navigation

 According to the Journal of Refractive and Cataract Surgery, LASIK is one of the most common and most successful elective surgeries.

-Many studies have noted that the majority of those who undergo LASIK does not have any vision-related complaints for years.
+Many studies have noted that the majority of those who undergo LASIK do not have any vision-related complaints for years.

 However, according to the results of one study, 35% of people needed retreatment after ten years – another study focusing on patients with nearsightedness and astigmatism who got LASIK.
 In 12 years, nearly 10 of the study subjects reported age-related vision changes.